-Now that you're familiar with misinformation and the newer phenomenon of "Fake News," what are the basic steps you can take to identify misinformation?
+Now that you're familiar with misinformation and the myriad types of "fake news," what are the basic steps you can take to identify misinformation?

 Look up the website on lists of known fake news sites.

 Does the article you've found list an author or authors?
 What are their credentials?
 Are they well respected?